AgaSzyp/postman-trainings/README.md

 Hi All,

+This is my  repo for my postman tests.
-This is my first postman training!
-Hope you will like it!
+The first folder is my postman training: freeCodeCamp.

+Hope you will like it 🫀